guptaji6489/CRUD_app_using_nodejs_express_mongodb/README.md

 4- express-hanlebars,
 5- nodemon

-to run write npm start
+to run this project write npm start in cmd

 then in any browser type ( localhost:5000/employee)